opentok/insights-dashboard-sample/README.md

 1. Clone the repository.

+2. If you are using nvm, run `nvm use` to use the version of Node from the .nvmrc file.

-2. Install dependencies: `npm install`.
+3. Install dependencies: `npm install`.

-3. Copy `.env.template` to `.env` and edit the environment variables.
+4. Copy `.env.template` to `.env` and edit the environment variables.

-4. Run the server and the client app: `npm start`.
+5. Run the server and the client app: `npm start`.
 This will run both the server (server.js) and the client app (react-scripts).

 Open http://localhost:3000 in your browser.